Cognitive behavioral therapy: Computerized or Internet-delivered (CCBT)

 In February 2006 NICE recommended that CCBT be made available for use within the NHS across England and Wales for patients presenting with mild-to-moderate depression, rather than immediately opting for antidepressant medication, and CCBT is made available by some health systems.
 The 2009 NICE guideline recognized that there are likely to be a number of computerized CBT products that are useful to patients, but removed endorsement of any specific product.

 Smartphone app-delivered

 Another new method of access is the use of mobile app or smartphone applications to deliver self-help or guided CBT.
 Technology companies are developing mobile-based artificial intelligence chatbot applications in delivering CBT as an early intervention to support mental health, to build psychological resilience, and to promote emotional well-being.
 Artificial intelligence (AI) text-based conversational application delivered securely and privately over smartphone devices have the ability to scale globally and offer contextual and always-available support.
 Active research is underway including real-world data studies that measure effectiveness and engagement of text-based smartphone chatbot apps for delivery of CBT using a text-based conversational interface.
 Recent market research and analysis of over 500 online mental healthcare solutions identified 3 key challenges in this market: quality of the content, guidance of the user and personalisation.

+A study compared CBT alone with a mindfulness-based therapy combined with CBT, both delivered via an app.
+It found that mindfulness-based self-help reduced the severity of depression more than CBT self-help in the short-term.
+Overall, NHS costs for the mindfulness approach were £500 less per person than for CBT.